 Metrics after the first sprint

 Here, we focus on getting feedback from the client and all team members.
-After the first sprint, we want to know that all parties involved in the workflow understand the process, and feel comfortable.
+After the first sprint, we want to know that all parties involved in the workflow understand the process and feel comfortable.
 Also, we emphasize on evaluating code quality — we even plan code analysis and tech debt evaluation as the part of each of our next sprints.
 As soon as the first lines of code were written, maintaining its quality is our priority.

 Velocity comes after

 Velocity is one of the most important metrics in our projects, but not the key one.
-We refrain from basing our judgment on velocity numbers on the initial stages.
+We refrain from basing our judgment on velocity numbers at the initial stages.
 The strategy of quickly getting through the first steps is a disaster waiting to happen — the team might skip planning, or forget to ask a client several crucial questions.
 We don’t rush the first stages of the product, letting clients and team members find their pace.

 Increasing our team’s velocity becomes one of our priorities when we are at the point of execution.
 As soon as all features and design are laid out, we strive to minimize time expenses and complete all tasks as quickly as possible.